Animiral/mandalay/README.md

 ## Settings

 The program reads settings from the file `settings.txt` in a space-separated `<key> <value>` format.
 Lines that start with `#` are comments.
 The default `settings.txt` contains comments that describe all the available properties.

+## Docker Image

+Mandalay is available as a Docker image.
+This can be convenient to resolve problems with compiling the game.
+If you want to run this image, you first need to install [Docker](https://www.docker.com/).

+The command to run it is encapsulated in `RunContainer.sh`.
+As with the game itself, the server player should just run the script without arguments.
+The client must pass the server's hostname or address as commandline argument.

+The script will automatically pull the image from Docker Hub.
+You can also build it yourself based on the `Dockerfile` included with this repository.
+Just run `docker build -t mandalay .`.

+Problems may emerge because the image needs a lot of extra permissions to run: free access to the host's IPC devices, network and X server socket.
+It will not work on systems where X11 is not available.